mountainMath/cancensus/README.md

 library(cancensus)
 ```

-## Get your API key
+## API key

-**cancensus** requires a valid CensusMapper API key to use.
+This package relies on queries to the CensusMapper API, which requires a Censusmapper API key.
+You can obtain a free API key by [signing up](https://censusmapper.ca/users/sign_up) for a CensusMapper account.
+CensusMapper API keys are free; however, API requests are limited in volume.
+For larger quotas, please get in touch with Jens [directly](mailto:jens@censusmapper.ca).

 To check your API key, just go to "Edit Profile" (in the top-right of the CensusMapper menu bar).
 Once you have your key, you can store it in your system environment so it is automatically used in API calls.
 To do so just enter `options(cancensus.api_key = "your_api_key")`.

 ## Local Cache

 For performance reasons, and to avoid unneccessarily drawing down API quotas, **cancensus** caches data queries under the hood.
 By default the cache directory is in the package install directory so that the cache is shared across R projects.
 The default can be overwritten using `options(cancensus.cache_path = 'XXX')`, this enables better control over the data.
-In particular, the defauly cache will be wiped every time **cancensus** gets re-installed, setting a defauly cache directory will avoid that.
+In particular, the default cache will be wiped every time **cancensus** gets re-installed, setting a default cache directory will avoid that.

 ## Currently available datasets